egblanco/inter-ai-ctive/README.md

     - Integration with Openai `gpt-4-turbo` models for message chat with questions and answers.

-    - Integration with Openai `gpt-4-vision-preview` models to analyze and describe uploaded images..
+    - Integration with Openai `gpt-4-vision-preview` models to analyze and describe uploaded images.

+   🖥️ AWS:

+    - Integration with S3 bucket to upload images that will be analized by  `gpt-4-vision-preview